History of the Jews in Los Angeles: South African Jews

 As of 1986, more than 500 South-African Jews reside in Irvine, in Orange County outside of Los Angeles.
-Most South-African Jews in Los Angeles are Orthodox and go to shul or a Chabad center.
+Most South African Jews in Los Angeles are Orthodox and go to religious services at an Orthodox synagogue or a Chabad center.

 History

-The history of the Jews in Los Angeles includes significant contributions in the arts and culture, science, education, architecture and politics, and began with Jacob Frankfort's arrival about 1841.
+The history of Jews in Los Angeles includes significant contributions in the arts and culture, science, education, architecture and politics, and began in 1841, with the arrival of Jacob Frankfort, a German-born tailor, on the Workman-Rowland wagon train.

 19th century

 In 1841 Jacob Frankfort arrived in the Mexican Pueblo de Los Ángeles in Alta California.
 He was the city's first known Jew.
-When California was admitted to the Union in 1850, The U.S. Census recorded that there were eight Jews living in Los Angeles.
+Little is known about the personal details of Frankfort's life, other than that he was a skilled tradesman in high demand.
+When California was admitted to the Union in 1850, The U.S. Census recorded eight Jews living in Los Angeles.

 Morris L. Goodman was the first Jewish Councilman in 1850 when the Pueblo de Los Ángeles Ayuntamento became the Los Angeles Common Council with U.S. statehood.
 Solomon Lazard, a Los Angeles merchant, served on the council in 1853, and also headed the first Los Angeles Chamber of Commerce.
 Arnold Jacobi was a council member in 1853–54.

 Joseph Newmark, a lay rabbi, began conducting the first informal Sabbath services in Los Angeles in 1854.

 In 1854, Joseph Newmark arrived in Los Angeles and helped found the Hebrew Benevolent Society for the evolving Jewish community, after organizing congregations in New York and St. Louis.
-The first organized Jewish community effort in Los Angeles was their acquiring a cemetery site from the city in 1855.
+The first organized Jewish community effort in Los Angeles was acquiring a cemetery site from the city in 1855.
 The Hebrew Benevolent Society Cemetery was located at Lookout Drive and Lilac Terrace, in Chavez Ravine, central Los Angeles.
-Present day historical marker for the "First Jewish site in Los Angeles" is located south of Dodger Stadium, behind the police academy, in the Elysian Park area.
+The present-day historical marker for the "First Jewish site in Los Angeles" is located south of Dodger Stadium, behind the police academy, in the Elysian Park area.
 In 1910 the bodies were moved to the Home of Peace Cemetery in East Los Angeles.

 The oldest congregation in Los Angeles started in 1862, a Reform denomination, it is the present-day Wilshire Boulevard Temple congregation.

 In 1865, Louis Lewin and Charles Jacoby organized the Pioneer Lot Association which developed an eastern Los Angeles area, later known as Boyle Heights.

 In 1868, Isaias W. Hellman (1842–1920) and partners formed the Farmers and Merchants Bank in the city.
 In 1879, he was on the board of trustees to create the new University of Southern California.
 In 1881, Hellman was appointed a Regent of the University of California, was reappointed twice, and served until 1918.